lukekweston/MessengerAPP/README.md

 [Click](http://www.youtube.com/watch?v=E7sOMdqAuEs) on the video above to see a demo of the application adding friends and sending messages/images between two devices

+## Set up for running local

+1. Set the correct ip address and port of local server - this is the BASE_URL value located in Constants in the util directory
+2. White list the clear text subdomain of this server - this is due to the app not using https - do this in "network_security_config.xml" - this is a resource file

 ## Project structure

 Add some explanation